Muskies can't survive Prairie in season-ending loss

 “It was a lot to try and overcome.”

-“I hate to lose my seniors,” Lukavsky said.
+“I hate to lose my seniors,” said Lukavsky.
 “They’ve been awesome.
 It’s sad, but they’ve given a lot to this program.
 And the girls feel now what they don’t want to feel next year.

 “There’s been a lot I’ve learned this first year as coach.
 And a lot I look forward to doing in the offseason.
 I wasn’t here until June, coming in as a new coach.
 The girls didn’t know me.
 That’s when a lot of growth happens.
 So it’s nice to know I’ll be here and get to know the younger kids in the program as well.”